Trump makes it official: He's sabotaging the Post Office to rig the election

 The number of mail-in ballots used this year will be magnitudes higher than in 2016, which puts millions of ballots at risk of not being counted.
 In 34 states, ballots received after Election Day—which falls on November 3, 2020—are not counted.
 In others, ballots need to be postmarked by Election Day, but a crippled Postal Service often fails to apply the postmark, which could result in more ballots being rejected.

 “You’d never have a Republican elected in this country again,” Trump said back in March while discussing voting reforms aimed at expanding access to the ballot.
 Here at least we get to the core rationale that’s likely governing Republican silence on the issue.
 They, like this president, worry that if more people are able to vote, Republicans will be less likely to win.
-And they’ll let Trump manipulate the post office with impunity—even if it means blocking financial relief during the worst economic climate since the Great Depression—because they believe it’ll rig their elections, too.
+And they’ll let Trump manipulate the Post Office with impunity—even if it means blocking financial relief during the worst economic climate since the Great Depression—because they believe it’ll rig their elections, too.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.